 If your baby son is uncircumcised, or if you're looking at whats involved if you don't circumcise, this article has some great information about the foreskin, how to care for it and at what ages a foreskin changes.
 If you have an uncircumcised son, this information is invaluable!

-As new mothers, we expect to parent the way we have learned to parent - and there are many different styles.
-But a baby's "expectations" are not learned.
-They are the instincts and reflexes of all babies around the world, and they are the same as they were thousands of years ago.
+A baby's "expectations" are not learned.
+They are the natural instincts of all babies, and they are the same as they were thousands of years ago.
 If you meet his expectations, you'll have a happier baby.
-So what are they?

 When do babies roll over?
 If you're wondering when your little one will get his or her roll on, check this out!